 APS teachers with a Promethean board may apply for the award, which includes the opportunity to buy a variety of technology, including ActivClassroom interactive tools or training to assist in the classroom.

 A $100 cash award is part of the honor.

 With the award, honorees will be able to select peripherals and publisher materials that will integrate with their existing Promethean ActivBoard.
 It is hoped that this award will allow honorees to spark even more innovative teaching and learning.

 Educators may nominate themselves or their colleagues for the award.
 A committee will evaluate the nominations and select the winner, who will be honored at a school presentation.

-This is the third year of Innovation Awards.
-TIG also is a key sponsor of the Sept.
-20 A is for Art! gala and is a key sponsor of the Horizon Campaign, the Foundation’s successful effort to raise $1 million in private support for Fine Arts, Middle/High School Activities, Literacy and STEM (Science, Technology, Engineering, Math) programs throughout the district.
+Thie upcoming school year with be the fourth year of Innovation Awards.
+TIG also is a key sponsor of the Oct.
+3 A is for Art! gala and is a key sponsor of the Horizon Campaign, the Foundation’s annual effort to raise private support for a variety of key efforts, including Fine Arts, Literacy and STEM (Science, Technology, Engineering, Math) programs throughout the district.